yleeyilin/tp/docs/UserGuide.md

 Examples: <br>
 * `/search ; phone : 98765432`

-  The above command searches for all contacts with phone number `98765432`.
+  The above command searches for all contacts with the phone number `98765432`.

 * `/search ; salary : $50/hr`

-  The above command searches for all staff with salary `$50/hr`.
+  The above command searches for all staff with a salary `$50/hr`.

 * `/search ; name : Poochie ; phone : 98765432`

-  The above command searches for all contacts with name `Poochie` and phone number `98765432`.
+  The above command searches for all contacts with the name `Poochie` and the phone number `98765432`.

 <br>